aneshas01/Santhanam---Portfolio/README.md

 # Critique By Design with Tableau

+Critique Process:
+1. Identify a publicly available visualization
+2. Critique the visualization
+3. Sketch new designs of the visualization
+4. Gather feedback via interviews and documentation about the sketches
+5. Translate this feedback and sketches into a new design of the visualization on Tableau
+6. Publish this Tableau visualization as the new and improved version of the original

 ## Original Visualization
 This visualization involves alcohol consumption for various countries.
 Each bar graph represents a year, as shown on the right.
 There is data for multiple years in this graph, which can be accessed by sliding the dot to the right or left to select a year.
 ![image](https://github.com/user-attachments/assets/92ae3318-645d-4234-8f8f-0cc85370da7d)